Client Bill of Rights and Responsibilities

 - Be assisted and receive special consideration for language barriers in order to achieve proper understanding of services provided (e.g., non-English speaking clients have the right to an interpreter, and deaf, blind, or illiterate clients have the right to appropriate materials and interpretation for effective communication).

-- Be informed of any financial benefits when referred to an organization or another pharmacy provider.
+- Be informed of any financial benefits and responsibilities, including deductibles, copayments, and coinsurance, when referred to an organization or another pharmacy provider.
+We will provide, in writing, our cost charged to you if you are using an out-of-network pharmacy.

 - Receive a timely response from pharmacy staff upon your physician’s request for service.